IntentMiner: Intent Inversion Attack via Tool Call Analysis in the Model Context Protocol: Related Works

 \subsection{Unauthorized Operations}

-Attacks in this category aim to manipulate the agent's behavior, forcing it to perform actions not authorized by the user or developer. \textbf{Prompt Injection Attacks} embed malicious instructions into the input stream to override the agent's original system prompts or safety constraints~\cite{liu2023prompt, greshake2023more}.
-In agentic workflows, indirect prompt injection is particularly dangerous, as the agent may ingest malicious content (e.g., a poisoned webpage) that hijacks its control flow~\cite{greshake2023not}.
-Beyond text manipulation, adversaries can exploit the agent's tool-use capabilities. \textbf{Tool Abuse Attacks} typically inject malicious commands into tool parameters or environment variables, leading the agent to run harmful code (e.g., \texttt{rm -rf}) or make unauthorized API calls disguised as legitimate operations~\cite{zhan2024injecagentbenchmarkingindirectprompt,wang2025mcptoxbenchmarktoolpoisoning}.
+Attacks in this category aim to manipulate the agent's behavior, forcing it to perform actions without authorization. \textbf{Prompt Injection Attacks} embed malicious instructions into the input stream to override the agent's original system prompts or safety constraints~\cite{liu2023prompt, greshake2023more}.
+This is particularly dangerous, as the agent may ingest malicious content (e.g., a poisoned webpage) that hijacks its control flow~\cite{greshake2023not}.
+Beyond text manipulation, adversaries can exploit the agent's tool-use capabilities. \textbf{Tool Abuse Attacks} typically inject malicious commands into tool parameters or environment variables, leading the agent to run harmful code (e.g., \texttt{rm -rf}) disguised as legitimate operations~\cite{zhan2024injecagentbenchmarkingindirectprompt,wang2025mcptoxbenchmarktoolpoisoning}.